Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-07-10-yi-an-music-club.md

 <!-- more -->

 ![Image](http://wx4.sinaimg.cn/mw690/006Es64Agy1fhf4bfng6wj32c03404qr.jpg)
 *Words in image:*

+Diary　　HE Luo-luo
-Diary    HE Luo-luo (← Trying to add more words)
+HE Luo-luo's diary ① (← Trying to add more words)
 Mood: -_-　　Weather: Clear to Cloudy　　10th, June (Translator: He made it wrong)

 It is eight o'clock in the evening.
 Actually, I was forced to write this diary by Huang the alumnus (Translator: the CEO HUANG Rui), boo-hoo!
 Yesterday, Huang the alumnus had his hair cut, that's so ugly that I don't know how to express it!
 (Maybe he cut it today …)

 It seems I'm the first to write the diary.
 And I don't know what to write.
 Perhaps I may talk about what the other five little cadres are doing.

 First of all, LIN Mo (← Imitating his sign) is recording a radio show.
 And I, am writing this diary upstairs.
 Thanks to the several-thousand-word self-criticism we wrote, at present, it's easy to write only four hundred characters.
 (Translator: Such a page for writing composition has 400 blocks.)

 SUN Yi-hang is preparing for his second recording.

 CHI Yi and ZHAN Yi-wen are in the dancing room.

 As to FANG Xiang-rui, guess where he is!!
 Wrong!
 He is certainly sleeping!
 (Stick figure) ← Wardrobe
 ↑ FANG Xiang-rui (New post for sleep)
 ↑ (He can even sleep when standing, let alone lying in a wardrobe.)

 All right.
 That's all.
 I'm afraid they will beat me when they find this.

 In fact, CHI Yi may take one bath in ten days.
 (Please keep it secret ^_^)

 ---